tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

 ![](src/description.png)

 ## Background
 Digital forensics in CTFs is not just disk analyzing.
 There are also memory forensics, network forensics, steganography (though not practically used anymore), file analysis, etc. I want to introduce a different type of digital forensics in this CTF.
 This is threat detection forensics challenge.
 I intentionally made this challenge medium and expected more solves.
+There were 2 solves at the end.
 This writeup will look at the solution for the YARA Verificator challenge.

 ![](src/renamed.png)

 The distributed source code for this challenge is as follows.

-The executables generated from this code cannot do anything to your computer because it will immediately be flagged by Windows Security because it uses antivirus software (AV software) like Microsoft Defender Antivirus to scan files and look for malware signatures and suspicious behaviour.
+> Facts: The executables generated from this code cannot do anything to your computer because it will immediately be flagged by Windows Security because it uses antivirus software (AV software) like Microsoft Defender Antivirus to scan files and look for malware signatures and suspicious behaviour.

 ```C
 #include <windows.h>